-The changes to cable rate regulation resulting from the Telecommunications Act of 1996 provide cable systems some relief from the administrative burdens and costs of rate regulation.
+The changes to cable rate regulation resulting from the 1996 Telecom Act provide cable systems some relief from the administrative burdens and costs of rate regulation.

 FCC regulations.
-Following the Cable Television Consumer Protection and Competition Act, the FCC adopted detailed regulations governing cable service and equipment rates and the rate regulation process.
+Following the 1992 Cable Act, the FCC adopted detailed regulations governing cable service and equipment rates and the rate regulation process.
 Those regulations have undergone significant changes since 1993.
 The FCC will likely continue to modify its rate regulations.
 Principal components of FCC rate regulation include: